3dem/relion-documents/source/Tutorial/Class2D.rst

 =================================

 We almost always use reference-free 2D class averaging to throw away bad particles.
-Although we often try to only include good particles for the particle extraction step in the previous section (for example by manually supervising the auto-picking results, and by sorting the extracted particles), most of the times there are still particles in the data set that do not belong there.
 Because they do not average well together, they often go to relatively small classes that yield ugly 2D class averages.
 Throwing those away then becomes an efficient way of cleaning up your data.